 Let us also remember that stale air and humidity share a critical link.
 This is why kitchens, laundry rooms and bathrooms need to be proactively addressed.
 Install an extractor fan within these areas that can be activated when cooking washing or cleaning.
 This will help to lower the levels of ambient moisture so that bacteria have less time to accumulate.

-While opening windows is a great way to improve ventilation, this might not always be practical during the colder months of the year (homes can lose a great deal of heat within a short period of time).
+While opening windows is a great way to improve ventilation, this might not always be practical during the colder months of the year as a method of removing stale air (homes can lose a great deal of heat within a short period of time).
 This is why some property owners have opted for central heating and cooling systems.
 Still, be sure that the filters associated with these HVAC units are cleaned on a regular basis in order to ensure that they continue to function properly.
 On a final note, small air purifiers can help to deal with stale air associated with smaller spaces (such as broom closets and walk-in storage areas).

-When you choose to use Air Quality Plan for diagnosis, in an attempt to improve indoor air quality and remove stale air, you can be comforted with the knowledge that we will be able to provide you with all of the necessary information to rectify the issues you are facing.
+When you choose to use Air Quality Plan for diagnosis, in an attempt to improve indoor air quality and remove stale air in your house or business, you can be comforted with the knowledge that we will be able to provide you with all of the necessary information to rectify the issues you are facing.
 We will completely tailor the plan to consider factors such as the size of the room, severity, layout, to ensure that the solution will be completely effective.

-What is stale air and how can it be dealt with?
-The answers to these two questions should now be clear.
+You should now have a greater understanding of what stale air is and how to get rid of stale air upon reading this blog.
 If you are curious to learn more about how to improve the air quality of your property, please get in touch with one of our specialists so that we can schedule an appointment.